spdk/spdk-csi/README.md

         +----------------+    |    +----------------+
 ```

-## Usage for SMA
+### Usage for xPU

-The CSI-Node-Pod's configuration file for SMA is dynamically attached by Kubernetes using a config map as below.
+The CSI-Node-Pod's configuration file for xPU is dynamically attached by Kubernetes using a config map as below.

 | File Name                                       | Usage                            |
 | ----------------------------------------------- | -------------------------------  |